ERP for insurance:

 What are insurance ERP implementation risks?

-• Test the ERP solution both from the technology perspective and user acceptance side.
+• Test the ERP solution both from the technology perspective and user acceptance side to identify and address any potential issues before deployment to production.

-The cost of insurance ERP varies exponentially due to a number of cost factors, such as:
+The cost of implementing ERP software varies exponentially due to a number of factors, such as:

 • Implementation strategy (custom ERP development or platform-based ERP implementation)

-• License fees (varies due to deployment mode, number of functional modules/adds-on, number of users)
+• License fees (vary due to deployment mode, number of functional modules/adds-on, number of users)

 • Hardware-related costs (in the case of deployment on local servers)